 A new web skimming campaign, starting from the end of 2019, is impersonating Google web products in order to collect sensitive information from users on eCommerce websites.

-During the last few weeks, our research team has been investigating a new web-skimming type campaign targeting e-commerce websites.
+During the last few weeks, the Reflectiz research team has been investigating a new web-skimming type campaign targeting e-commerce websites.
 The campaign deliberately collected users’ personal information, including credit-card numbers, from the checkout pages and other sections.